adi1998/BiomeRandomizer/README.md

 |-|-|
 | ![rest](images/rest.png) | ![imgui](images/imgui.png) |

+## Installation

+Use r2modman by ebkr from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) or [GitHub](https://github.com/ebkr/r2modmanPlus/releases/latest).

+While the mod has been tested decently well, there can still be some untested combination which breaks the game.
+It is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are issues.

 ## Configuration

 Configure the randomizer using ImGui (Default imgui toggle keybind: INSERT).
 If the imgui windows seem unresponsive try disabling V-sync and external frame limiters if enabled.